whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 `MongoDB`_ supports multi-clause queries by way of the `$or`_ logical query operator.
 When using `$or`_ on a query `cursor.explain()`_ returns a bit of extra information in the form of `cursor.explain().clauses`_ which is an ordered list of the sort of output you would expect from `cursor.explain()`_ for each clause of the query.

-``Cascading`` refers to organizing each step of a multi-clause query so that certain document scans and index regions are processed in a specific order.
+``Cascading`` refers to organizing each step of a multi-clause query so that certain index regions and table scans are processed in a specific order.
 Usage of the `cursor.limit()`_ method allows for the query to exit without processing all the clauses if the limit size is reached.
 Ideally each clause would have an index associated with it.

 Here is a 2 clause query from the official `MongoDB documentation <http://docs.mongodb.org/manual/reference/operator/query/or/#op._S_or>`_ where ``price`` is part of the first query clause and ``sale`` is part of the second while ``qty`` further filters the results of each: